abinit/abinit/doc/tutorial/base1.md

 the one of the reference machine, in which case the line mentioning [[fftalg]] will differ (*fftalg* will not be 312).
 If you get something else, you should ask for help!

+You can have a very quick look at the beginning of the output file *tbase1_1.out*.
-In this part of the output file, note the dash `-` that is inserted in the first column.
+In this part of the output file, note the dot `.` or dash `-` that is inserted in the first column.
 This is not important for the user: it is used to post-process the output file using some automatic tool.
 As a rule, you should ignore symbols placed in the first column of the abinit output file.